Jobava/Voxelands/README.txt

 Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)
 http://creativecommons.org/licenses/by-sa/3.0/

+Artists include:
+sdzen
+darkrose
+sapier

 License of Voxelands
 -----------------------

-Voxelands
+* Minetest-c55
-Copyright (C) 2010-2013 celeron55, Perttu Ahola <celeron55@gmail.com>
+* Copyright (C) 2010-2011 celeron55, Perttu Ahola <celeron55@gmail.com>
+*
+* Voxelands
+* Copyright (C) Lisa 'darkrose' Milne 2013-2014 <lisa@ltmnet.com>
+*

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+* This program is free software: you can redistribute it and/or modify
+* it under the terms of the GNU General Public License as published by
+* the Free Software Foundation, either version 3 of the License, or
+* (at your option) any later version.
+*

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+* This program is distributed in the hope that it will be useful, but
+* WITHOUT ANY WARRANTY; without even the implied warranty of
+* MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+* See the GNU General Public License for more details.
+*

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.
+* You should have received a copy of the GNU General Public License

-Minetest-c55 was licensed under GPLv2 or later, the 'or later' option was taken by Lisa 'darkrose' Milne when forking Voxelands, thus updating the license to GPLv3
+* along with this program.
+If not, see <http://www.gnu.org/licenses/>
+*
+* License updated from GPLv2 or later to GPLv3 or later by Lisa Milne
+* for Voxelands.

 Irrlicht
 ---------------